olegkrivtsov/using-zf3-book-samples/blog/README.md

 ```
 After creating the virtual host, restart Apache.

-Now you should be able to see the Blog website by wisiting the link "http://localhost/".
+Now you should be able to see the Blog website by visiting the link "http://localhost/".

 ## License